A Criminal's Duty to Go to Jail? Four Arguments Against Tadros' Philosophy of Punishment, with Responses by Victor Tadros

 Suffolk University Law School Research Paper No. 13-38

-Philosophers of punishment spent much of the 20th century refining and adapting well-established theories of punishment in hopes of finding a way to combine the utilitarian goals of punishment with the ethical demands of justice.
-Victor Tadros’ latest book The Ends of Harm addresses that same challenge, but answers it with an entirely new rationale for punishment based on the duties criminals acquire by committing their crimes.
+For many decades, philosophers of punishment have sought to revise well-established theories of punishment in a way that could reconcile the utilitarian goals of punishment with the ethical demands of justice.
+Victor Tadros’ has recently addressed that same challenge, but answers it with an entirely new rationale for punishment based on the duties criminals acquire by committing their crimes.
 Eric Blumenson’s critique presents four arguments against Tadros’ “Duty View” of punishment, targeting (1) its methodology, (2) certain steps in Tadros’ argument, (3) the disproportionate punishments it demands, and (4) Tadros’ dismissal of the retributivist alternative.
+The article concludes by briefly describing an alternative punishment rationale that may better address Tadros’ concerns than the Duty View.
 Victor Tadros then responds to these arguments in an essay following Blumenson’s critique.

 Keywords: Punishment, Retributivism, Tadros, Blumenson, Prison, Criminal Justiceworking papers series